yonatankarp/rabbit-hole/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated** 🙏.
+Contributions make the open-source community an amazing place to learn, inspire, and create.
+Any contributions are **greatly appreciated** 🙏.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)